-Each station area in Bellevue is unique so Bellevue's program for station area planning is tailored to fit each community's individual circumstances (Figure 1: East Link Alignment and Stations).
-According to rail station.
+Each station area in Bellevue is unique so Bellevue's program for station area planning is tailored to fit each community's individual circumstances (Figure 1 East Link Alignment and Stations).
+According to the city's Light Rail Best Practices Committee Report, "The ideal light rail station is one that becomes an extension of the community."